 If you want to plan a ceremony that will be special for your missionary, all you have to do is ask.
-It is not rude or uncommon to ask the missionary to offer suggestions that can help ensure the event will be meaningful for them.
+It is not rude or uncommon to ask the missionary to offer suggestions that can help ensure the event will be meaningful to them.

 For instance, active missionaries often mention that they miss worshiping with their home church, so something as simple as singing a few of his or her favorite worship songs might leave them feeling edified and encouraged.
 Another idea is to ask them to share a particular scripture with the congregation that has been instrumental in their calling to missions.

 Be sure to encourage them to invite their family, friends and other supporting churches to the event.
 It is a milestone for them and for those who have supported them during the journey to that brought them to this very day.

 2. PRINT IT OUT